 Work on communication

 When we break apart the behaviors related to organization, we often come back to foundational language skills.
 Does your learner listen and respond to instructions?
-Can your child copy and write down information for the future?
+Can your learner copy and write down information for the future?
 Can your learner articulate the difference between organized and messy, of orderly versus overwhelm?

 Many of the long-term strategies to get and stay organized suggested by experts involve strong oral, written, and in some cases, non-verbal communication skills.
-Building these communication skills will only increase the likelihood that your child’s organization skills will succeed.
+Building these communication skills will only increase the likelihood that your learner’s organization skills will succeed.

 Explore motivation